quevivasbien/AIIncentives.jl/readme.md

 ```
 If you omit a keyword argument, it will be set at a default value.

-[A somewhat tangential tip: in general, if you want to see the different ways you can call something, you can use Julia's handy `methods` function.
+[Tip: in general, if you want to see the different ways you can call something, you can use Julia's handy `methods` function.
 For example, to see the constructors available for `ProdFunc`, you can call `methods(ProdFunc)`, which will return something like:
 ```
 # 3 methods for type constructor:
 [1] ProdFunc(; n, A, α, B, β, θ) in Main at ~/Documents/code/AIIncentives.jl/src/ProdFunc.jl:57